 Section 15 – Security of credit reporting information

-Section 15 of Schedule 2 sets out an additional information security obligation; the provisions in s 15 are unchanged from the Previous Code.
+Section 15 of Schedule 2 sets out an additional information security obligation; the provisions in section 15 are unchanged from the Previous Code.

 Subsection 15(2) of Schedule 2 provides that credit providers and credit reporting bodies must maintain reasonable practices, procedures and systems to ensure the security of electronic transmission and storage of credit reporting information and credit eligibility information.
-This obligation, which is focused on electronic transmission and storage, supplements the general obligations in s 20Q of the Act as well as the requirement for security to be addressed through the agreements between credit reporting bodies and credit providers.
+This obligation, which is focused on electronic transmission and storage, supplements the general obligations in section 20Q of the Act as well as the requirement for security to be addressed through the agreements between credit reporting bodies and credit providers.

 Section 16 – Use and disclosure of credit-related personal information by CPs and affected information recipients